How to Find Joy (Even in 2020)

 Joy, on the other hand, has a mysterious capacity to be felt alongside sorrow and even—sometimes, most especially—in the midst of suffering.
 This is because joy is what we feel deep in our bones when we realize and feel connected to others—and to what is genuinely good, beautiful, and meaningful—which is possible even in pain.
 Whereas happiness is generally the effect of evaluating our circumstances and being satisfied with our lives, joy does not depend on good circumstances.

-An illumination
+An Illumination

 A couple of days after my cousin’s husband died, a small group of family members and I were shopping for funeral items when the group decided to go to the place where Dustin had died by suicide.
 It was getting dark, and the sun had almost set.
 As we were taking in the landscape, we suddenly noticed a star above the trees.
 Standing next to one another in a line, we looked across the sky, and one of us asked whether any other stars could be seen.
 There were none.
 We realized that there was just this one exceedingly bright shining star in the sky.